michiganhackers/mh-attendance/README.md

 Installation
 ===
 Getting started is easy.
-We suggest using [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/).
+We suggest installing [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/).
 Once you've got that taken care of, take the following steps in your terminal:

 1) Create a virtual environment where the app's dependencies will reside
 ```sh